Dandruff: Root Causes and Support Strategies

 Conventional Treatment Options

 Dandruff is often a chronic condition, however, it is treatable.
-Conventional treatment options may include over gentle over-the-counter (OCT) shampoo that may help to reduce oily skin and skin cell buildup or OCT dandruff shampoo specifically designed for dandruff.
+Conventional treatment options may include gentle over-the-counter (OCT) shampoo that may help to reduce oily skin and skin cell buildup or OCT dandruff shampoo specifically designed for dandruff.
 The active ingredients of OCT dandruff shampoo may include zinc pyrithione (antifungal and antibacterial), selenium sulfide (antifungal), tar-based ingredients (antifungal and antibiotic), ketoconazole (antifungal), or salicylic acid (to remove flakes) (5)

 When OTC dandruff shampoo doesn’t reduce dandruff after several weeks or a month of use, your dermatologist may recommend a prescription-strength anti-fungal shampoo, corticosteroid lotion, or calcineurin inhibitors to suppress the immune response.